fntz/sirius/Readme.md

 # Are you sirius?

-`Sirius.js` a light weight javascript MVC framework, written with [coffeescript](http://coffeescript.org/).
+[Sirius.js](http://fntzr.github.com/sirius) a light weight javascript MVC framework, written with [coffeescript](http://coffeescript.org/).
 It's give a simple integration with current javascript frameworks.

 ### Features

-+ [1] Template free
-+ [2] Controller free
-+ [3] Model free
-+ [4] Javascript framework free

-[1] You may use any template engine or use any at all.
++ Template free — you may use any template engine or use any at all

-[2] You may use object as Controllers for you application or use only functions as controllers.
++ Controller free — you may use object as Controllers for you application or use only functions as controllers

-[3] You may use a build models, or use alternative model implementaion from `Backbone.js` or `Ember.Data` or own models.
++ Model free — you may use a built in models, or use alternative model implementaion from `Backbone.js` or `Ember.Data` or use javascript objects as you models.

-[4] You may create a Adapter for own framework or use for `jQuery` or `prototypejs` adapters.
++ Javascript framework free — you may create a Adapter for own framework or use for `jQuery` or `prototypejs` adapters.
++ Routing - routing from hash changes, from events, from custom events
++ Easy for understanding

 You only need define Route for you application.